Top 10 Spectacular Attractions in Sandakan, Sabah: Wildlife, Culture & Nature Wonders

 Recommended: Bring a flashlight, wear light clothing, and be as quiet as possible for better chances of spotting rare creatures.

-4. Cruise Along the Kinabatangan River
+4. Kinabatangan River

 One of the most memorable experiences in Sandakan is a river cruise along the Kinabatangan River, the second-longest river in Malaysia.
 The river flows through a lowland rainforest rich in wildlife, making it a prime location for eco-tours.